icopy-site/awesome/docs/awesome/awesome-wagtail.md

 - [Wagtail screencasts: Creating and displaying pages in Wagtail](https://www.youtube.com/watch?v=o_dFgr8HZYU) - This video will show you how to create and display pages using the Wagtail CMS.
 - [Draftail extensions – custom entities tutorial](https://www.youtube.com/watch?v=nCMgoTerEb4) - Step-by-step tutorial to make extensions for Draftail.
 - [Wagtail Wednesdays #01 - Adding Help Text to Improve Wagtail Editor Experience](https://www.youtube.com/watch?v=ciYNMcv3lE0) - Catherine talks you through the steps you can take to add some useful supplementary text fields to the Wagtail admin.
+- [Wagtail Wednesdays #02 - Customising Rich Text Features in Wagtail](https://www.youtube.com/watch?v=ei7ot_Wry3o) - Catherine talks you through the steps you can take to customise your rich text editors to control which features are available to your content editors.
 - [Wagtail Wednesdays #03 - Using tabs to create a cleaner admin interface](https://www.youtube.com/watch?v=uZc0aZrHtQw) - Chris talks you through using tabs to organise fields.
 - [Wagtail Wednesdays #04 - Organising Images and Documents using Wagtail Collections](https://www.youtube.com/watch?v=HGXHtFpLDCA) - Kieran talks you through the process of organising your images and documents into collections.
 - [Wagtail Wednesdays #05 - How to organise your fields and streamline the editor experience](https://www.youtube.com/watch?v=CedcZmQ9KHs) - Chelsea talks you through the process of organising your fields to make it easier to manage them and streamline the editor experience.